Out of curiosity, I was looking how a browser interacts with the Google Instant

 asus, antonio maceo, amor, amigos, ain, antivirus, avira, alba, aduana, as

-I’m sure @nhaima is smiling while seeing these words, because hell yeah, over there they really google antivirus software (avira is one of them) a lot because it’s a world without the Internet, thus without free software: you’re condemned in using Windows stuff, and you take what you pay for.
-Antonio Maceo has been an hero of the 19th century revolution, and it’s in the heart of Cuban people.
+I’m sure @nhaima is smiling while seeing these words, because hell yeah, over there they really google antivirus software (avira is one of them) a lot because it’s a world without the Internet, thus without free software: you’re condemned to using Windows stuff, and you take what you pay for.
+Antonio Maceo was a hero of the 19th century revolution, and he’s in the heart of Cuban people.
 Amor, Amigos! :-)